ivanam5/Multiomics_Preeclampsia/README.md

 R software is needed to run the code.

-Subdirectories contain data and code to reproduce different figures in the manucript.
+Subdirectories Figure1, Figure3, Figure4, and Figure8 contain data and code to reproduce different figures in the manucript.
+Subdirectory Multiomics_Datasets contains proteome, urine and plasma metabolome, lipidome, and microbiome datasets.